 Faculty, staff, graduate and professional students and Schreyer Scholars receive unlimited renewals of most materials.

-Videos may be renewed eight times.
+Videos for all borrowers may be renewed eight times.

 Renewal of interlibrary loan is subject to the policies of the lending institution.